AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 branch of Open MPI itself: https://github.com/open-mpi/ompi
 - run `./autogen.pl`
 - make sure to have recent versions of GUN Automake and Libtool.
-Autoconf seems to have backwards compatibility issues, versions >2.7 may generate faulty configure file.
+Autoconf seems to have backwards compatibility issues, versions >2.7 may generate a faulty configuration file.
 Version 2.69 seems to be working fine
 - now run `./configure --prefix=/ulfm/installation/path --with-ft` to enable ULFM and to install it in the specified `/ulfm/installation/path` directory.
 - finally run `make all install` to finish installation.